gPatstat/foCCA/README.md

-foCCA.fd() : it performs foCCA on a set of functions, given their corresponding levels. foCCA.scores() : computes the scores for new functions, given a trained foCCA dimensionality reduction, namely once selected the canonical directions from a training set. foCCA.CV(): it performs k-fold cross validation to select the smoothing penalization parameters (λ1 and λ2). foCCA.confmat(): it computes the leave k-fold out confusion matrix using the trained foCCA scores and the $nearest centroid classifier$.
+foCCA.fd() : it performs foCCA on a set of functions, given their corresponding levels. foCCA.scores() : computes the scores for new functions, given a trained foCCA dimensionality reduction, namely once selected the canonical directions from a training set. foCCA.CV(): it performs k-fold cross validation to select the smoothing penalization parameters (λ1 and λ2). foCCA.confmat(): it computes the k-fold confusion matrix using the trained foCCA scores and the _nearest centroid classifier_.

+📖 Analogous functions for the state-of-the-art dimensionality reduction methods: source("pca_scores.R") source("pca.CV.R") source("pca.confmat.R")
+source("foFD.fd.R")
+source("foFD.scores.R")
+source("foFD.CV.R")
+source("foFD.confmat.R")